Want 20% off airport parking? Book with Mode Rentals and save! Learn more.

 Make things stress free and prepay your tolls now for just $10 (cap).
 This is recommended for itineraries that include the North Island.

-With Mode Prepaid Tolls, we will cover up to $10 of your road tolls.
+With Mode Rentals Prepaid Tolls, we will cover up to $10 of your road tolls.
 Any excess will be charged to you with no extra fees.

 Note that when you travel through either the Auckland Northern Gateway (between Orewa and Puhoi) or the Tauranga Eastern Link / Takitimu Drive toll, you will need to prepay for your toll to ensure your payment is matched to your trip.
 Further details can be found on the NZ Transport Agency website.

 To start off, check out this video tutorial on how to fit 'Easy Fit' snow chains.
 Ensure your chains are tight, and there are no loose ends that can flap and damage the vehicle.
 If you think you will need to use snow chains, practice fitting somewhere dry and flat first.
+Didn’t bring your own?
+Browse our snow chains and other accessories.

 Driving with snow chains: